tglauner/course_xva_essentials/README.md

 ### DigitalOcean / Apache
 - Point the `www.course-xva-essentials.tglauner.com` DNS record to the Droplet (A record) and add an `ALIAS/ANAME` or redirect for the root `course-xva-essentials.tglauner.com` if desired.
 - Install or renew Let's Encrypt certificates for the new hostname (e.g., using `certbot --apache -d course-xva-essentials.tglauner.com -d www.course-xva-essentials.tglauner.com`).
-- Deploy the updated `deploy/apache.conf`, then reload Apache to serve the site from the new DocumentRoot (`/var/www/html/course_xva_essentials/frontend/dist`).
+- Deploy the updated `deploy/apache.conf`, then reload Apache to serve the site from the new DocumentRoot (`/var/www/html/course_xva_essentials/frontend/dist`) and ensure the rewrite rules forward unknown routes to `index.html`.
+- If deep links return server errors, inspect `/var/log/apache2/error.log` for rewrite-related failures (e.g., modules not enabled).
 - Verify that any reverse proxies or firewalls allow HTTPS traffic for the new domain and that the backend API remains reachable.

 ### Clerk (Authentication)